-- As prompt characterization of noise will be critical for improving sensitivity, a fast method for glitch classification was needed. - The detchar group proposed a challenge for the development of a method for automatic classification of glitches. - We present three methods developed for automatic glitch classification. - We started using simulated data sets to better understand the performance of the different glitch classifying codes. - We tested our pipelines on LIGO ER7 data
+- A prompt characterization of noise will be critical for improving sensitivity, a fast method for glitch classification was needed. - The Wavelet Detector Filter (WDF) has been developed for this task. - WDF has been tested jointly with other 2, PC-LIB and PCAT. - The methods have been tested succesfully using simulated data. - We tested our pipelines on LIGO ER7 data.